-Admost Mediation Router is an only mediation tool; which optimise the various ad networks to maximise the revenue of the mobile app and game publishers.
+Admost Mediation Router is the only mediation tool; which optimizes the various ad networks to maximize the revenue of the mobile app and game publishers.

-The country based automatic waterfall algorithm put the ad networks in order due to their revenue earning performance.
-Admost focused on three variable to maximize our publisher’s mobile earnings; eCPM, fill rate and diversity of the quality ads.
-We defined Admost as a router, because Admost is not a part or an extension of an ad network; only routes which ad network to serve its ads.
+The country-based automatic waterfall algorithm put the ad networks in order due to their revenue earning performance.
+Admost focused on three variables to maximize our publisher’s mobile earnings; eCPM, fill rate, and diversity of the quality ads.
+We defined Admost as a router because Admost is not a part of an extension of an ad network; only routes which ad network to serve its ads.

 What types of clients do you work with?

 Admost is welcoming all kinds of mobile app and game publishers, all around the world.
 We do not have strict rules to approve a publisher to cooperate with.
 But, having possession of diversified GEO traffic and over $5K monthly mobile ad revenue would be better to optimize effectively.

 What geographies are you focused on and where are you seeing the most growth?

 Admost is integrated with + 30 major ad networks and newcomers are integrating continuously.
 Our sole purpose is to support all publishers from all around the world by cooperating the best ad networks in each country and region.

 What are your main tips for successful mobile monetization?

 To have a successful mobile ad monetization strategy:

 - Spreading your traffic (ad requests) to the multiple ad networks based on the traffic’s GEO and the ad types for distributing the high-quality traffic to maximize the conversion efficiency of each ad network.
 Though, managing each ad network from their own dashboard regularly and manually is a really hard and demanding process.